sroecker/stpol/README.md

 #Step3 code
-The code is an FWLite loop, which is available in *CMSSW_5_3_8/src/SingleTopPolarization/Analysis/bin/Step3_EventLoop.cpp* and can be compiled by either setting up *CMSSW_5_3_8* and compiling the code, or moving the code and *BuildFile.xml* to the relevant place *CMSSW_5_3_7_path4*.
+The code is an FWLite loop, which is available in *CMSSW_5_3_8/src/SingleTopPolarization/Analysis/bin/Step3_EventLoop.cpp* and can be compiled by either setting up *CMSSW_5_3_8* using (make sure you have no uncommitted changes in your working directory)
+>setup.sh
+and compiling the code, or moving the code and *BuildFile.xml* to the relevant place in *CMSSW_5_3_7_patch4*.

 You should try to take the loop as an example and try to implement your own analysis code based on that.

+The step3 code is steered using the python config file *runconfs/step3_eventLoop_cfg.py* where you can turn on/off basic cuts:

+1. lepton
+2. M_T(W)
+3. nJets
+4. nTags
+5. top mass window

+If you need more variables in the trees, you should add them to the *process.finalVars* PSet and also in the code into the *MiscVars* class.
+If you are adding a large separate group of variables, it may make more sense to create a new class for these, which can be turned on/off via the config file.
+You should strive to use as strict cuts as is possible for your analysis and as few variables as is possible, in order to not be in the same situation as earlier, when running over the full step2 trees.

 For batch running, the scripts in *analysis_step3* may be useful, in particular

->run_step3_eventloop.sh input_files output_directory
+>analysis_step3/run_step3_eventloop.sh input_files.txt /path/to/output_directory